keenanromain/filler/README.md

 <img width="305" alt="screen shot 2017-12-05 at 2 53 41 pm" src="https://user-images.githubusercontent.com/13093517/33782285-f5a8256a-dc0c-11e7-8ae7-0102c0ea28bb.png">

-The call to *get_right_line*, a function that loops a custom version of <a href="http://man7.org/linux/man-pages/man3/getline.3.html">getline</a> until the parameter passed matches the read input, in main gives the correct line to begin parsing input.
+The call to *get_right_line*, a function that loops a custom version of <a href="http://man7.org/linux/man-pages/man3/getline.3.html">getline</a> until the parameter passed matches the read input, gives the correct line to begin the VM output.
+This line is passed to *setup_map* as it contains the information of which player is first and which is second.

 <img width="386" alt="screen shot 2017-12-05 at 2 54 10 pm" src="https://user-images.githubusercontent.com/13093517/33782638-565abfc0-dc0e-11e7-8ca7-efebc153455b.png">

+After determining the appropriate values for each player, *get_right_line* is called again to find the dimensions of the map.
+These values are broken into the numbers of rows and columns required before the rest of the struct for this project is initialized.

 ## Implementation